 Alternatives to Suboxone Treatment in Rhode Island

-Suboxone is only one of a multitude of treatment options for those addicted to opioids.
-There are alternative medications that have previously been used in Rhode Island for opioid addiction treatment, including methadone and Naltrexone.
+Suboxone is only one of a number of treatment options for those addicted to opioids.
+There are alternative medications that have historically been used in Rhode Islandfor opioid addiction treatment, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
-For example, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
-For individuals who are ready to get clean and who have a supportive home environment or who live in a sober house, these medication assisted treatment options could be right for you.
+For example, only methadone clinics can administer methadone.
+For individuals who are ready to break free from addiction and who have access to a safe and supportive living environment, these medically assisted treatment options might work for you.

 The following are indications that an individual is NOT a good candidate for Suboxone treatment: